- Need gas-powered tree cutter?

 Your chainsaw should have enough mass to let you cut into the wood efficiently, but not be so heavy that it is difficult to handle.

-It is also a good idea to get a saw that you can handle fairly easily with one hand if necessary for maintenance work.
+An excellent notion is to get a saw that you can handle fairly easily with one hand if necessary for maintenance work.

 5. Decide on a fuel and motor type